A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Localisation on the Sphere

 This class of measures was defined first in \cite{gromil} and used later on in \cite{ale}, \cite{memwst}, \cite{memphd}.
-In Euclidean spaces, a convexly-derived measure is simply a probability measure supported on a convex set which has a $x^k$-concave density function with respect to the Lebesgue measure.
-To understand convexly-derived measures on the sphere we will need some definitions: \begin{de}[$\sin$-concave functions] A real function $f$ (defined on an interval of length less than $2\pi$) is called $\sin$-concave, if, when transported by a unit speed paramatrisation of the unit circle, it can be extended to a $1$-homogeneous and concave function on a convex cone of $\mathbb{R}^2$. \end{de}
+In Euclidean spaces, a convexly-derived measure is simply a probability measure supported on a convex set which has a $x^k$-concave density function with respect to the Lebesgue measure, for $k\geq 0$.
+A real function $f$ is $x^k$-concave if $f^{1/k}$ is a concave function.
+To understand convexly-derived measures on the sphere we need some definitions: